Lets Talk YouTube: Keeping Up With The YouTube Joneses

 It is easy to feel crazy inadequate on the Internet.
 In fact, we have placed ourselves under a microscope in a way no other generation has managed.
 If you want to feel bad about your looks, abilities or lack of anything you deem important, then just spend a couple minutes browsing your social media feed.

 The same is absolutely true about your YouTube channel.
 If you have 500 subs you will pine away for 1k.
 If you have 1k you will be jealous of channels with 20k.
 It never stops.
-Once you reach the top, you will be worried about being overtaken by some new upstart.
+You can use upyourviews for an extra boost of followers or engagement when you need it, but even when you reach the top, you will be worried about being overtaken by some new upstart!

 Don’t compare your channel to other channels.